 About the Series

 Each gathering is hosted in partnership with an institution in the region.
-The findings are summarized in a collection of briefs published by Rice University’s Baker Institute for Public Policy and distributed to audiences across the globe.
-Past collections have explored climate change and displacement, the intersection of gender and displacement, and women’s grassroots mobilization.
+The findings are summarized in a series of briefs published by Rice University’s Baker Institute for Public Policy through its Women’s Rights, Human Rights, and Refugees program and distributed to audiences across the globe.
+Past series have explored climate change and displacement, the intersection of gender and displacement, and women’s grassroots mobilization.

 Past Events